gecio/gecio.github.io/docs/_imke/k8sapplications/serviceaccounts/index.en.md

 to a developer or third party to allow them to interact with the cluster.

-At this point the service account can authenticate with the kubernetes cluster, but is unable to use it do anything.
+At this point the service account can authenticate with the kubernetes cluster, but is unable to use it to do anything.
 We now need to create a role, and a role binding to provide permissions to the service account.

 ## Creating authorization permissions